opencv/opencv/modules/gpu/doc/camera_calibration_and_3d_reconstruction.rst

 For more details, see [Yang2010]_.

 By default, ``StereoConstantSpaceBP`` uses floating-point arithmetics and the ``CV_32FC1`` type for messages.
-But it can also use fixed-point arithmetics and the ``CV_16SC1`` message type for better perfomance.
+But it can also use fixed-point arithmetics and the ``CV_16SC1`` message type for better performance.
 To avoid an overflow in this case, the parameters must satisfy the following requirement:

 .. math::